zhenyasav/meteor-react-router-ssr/README.md

 - `history`: History object for react-router
 - `props` [object]: The additional arguments you would like to give to the `<Router />` component on the client.
 - `wrapperHook` [function(App) : Component]: You can wrap the react-router element with your own providers.
+- `rehydrateHook` [function(data)]: Receive the rehydrated object that was dehydrated during server side rendering.
 - `rootElement` [string]: The root element ID your React application is mounted with (defaults to `react-app`)
 - `rootElementType` [string]: Set the root element type (defaults to `div`)
 - `rootElementAttributes`[array]: Set the root element attributes as an array of tag-value pairs.
 I.e. `[['class', sidebar main], ['style', 'background-color: white']]`